 - Early prostate cancer may be present without any symptoms.
 It can often be detected with screening tests.

 - In the past 25 years, the five-year survival rate for all stages combined has increased from 68 to nearly 100 percent.

 Ask the Expert

 Understanding and treating prostate cancer is a constantly evolving science.
 Recent information may leave men confused.
-Here, Hopkins prostate cancer expert Dr. H. Ballentine Carter tackles the prostate cancer questions that are on many minds.
+Johns Hopkins prostate cancer expert H. Ballentine Carter tackles the prostate cancer questions that are on many minds.

-A: Finasteride, a baldness drug, has generated buzz after two studies suggested the drug was capable of reducing the incidence of minor prostate cancers.
-Dr. Carter, after reviewing the methodology, believes the results are overpromising and that Finasteride does not appear to be an effective method of prostate cancer prevention.
+Finasteride, a drug used to treat baldness, has generated buzz after two studies suggested it was capable of reducing the incidence of minor prostate cancers.
+Carter, after reviewing the methodology, believes the results are overpromising and that finasteride does not appear to be an effective method of prostate cancer prevention.

-A: PSA testing has become a polarizing topic, with experts insisting the risks outweigh the potential benefits.
-Dr. Carter urges for individualized prostate cancer detection approaches: “if you’re between the ages of 55-69, are African-American or if you have a family history, speak to your doctor about prostate cancer screening.”
+Carter urges for individualized prostate cancer detection approaches: “If you’re between the ages of 55 and 69, are African-American or if you have a family history, speak to your doctor about prostate cancer screening.”
 Only you and your doctor can determine the appropriate course of action based on your health and background.

 As part of diagnosing prostate cancer, doctors may order a prostate biopsy for men who have a high PSA level found through a blood test.
 The doctor performing a biopsy is typically guided by ultrasound images.
 However, current technology generally cannot show images of suspicious areas, so the radiologist may have to take several biopsies in different areas of the prostate.